-Participants.
-Based on effect sizes in previous studies (e.g., Haering & Kiesel, 2014), we tested forty-eight participants (34 females; mean age = 26, SD = 9.15, range 18 - 61 years; 47 right-handed), in exchange for 15 Euros or course credit.
+Participants Based on effect sizes in previous studies (e.g., Haering & Kiesel, 2014), we tested 48 participants (34 females; mean age = 26 years, SD = 9.15, range: 18-61 years; 47 right-handed), in exchange for 15 euros or course credit.

-Apparatus and stimuli.
-The experiment was run using the E-Prime 2.0 software (Schneider, Eschmann, & Zuccolotto, 2012) on a standard PC with a 20" LCD screen (1600 pixels x 1200 pixels, 60 Hz refresh rate).
+Apparatus and stimuli The experiment was run using the E-Prime 2.0 software (Schneider, Eschmann, & Zuccolotto, 2012) on a standard PC with a 20-in.
+LCD screen (1,600 pixels $\times$ 1,200 pixels, 60 Hz refresh rate).
 Two separate external response keys were operated with the index and middle finger of the left hand.
-Two sine tones (400 Hz or 800 Hz) were presented as effects by Auna Base DJ 10014216 headphones for 150 ms. They were mapped to response keys in a SMARC compatible manner (Mudd, 1963), that is, left key to 400 Hz, and right key to 800 Hz.
-Participants watched a centrally presented clock face (diameter 6.3 cm, clock hand 2.2 cm, 2560 ms/full rotation) with 12 labeled "minute" intervals (see Figure 1).
-Time estimates were given with the right hand using the number pad of the keyboard (1 - 9).
+Two sine tones (400 Hz or 800 Hz) were presented as effects by Auna Base DJ 10014216 headphones for 150 ms. They were mapped to response keys in a SMARC-compatible manner (Mudd, 1963), that is, left key to 400 Hz and right key to 800 Hz.
+Participants watched a centrally presented clock face (diameter 6.3 cm, clock hand 2.2 cm, 2,560 ms/full rotation) with 12 labeled "minute" intervals (see Fig. 1).
+Time estimates were given with the right hand using the number pad of the keyboard (1-9).

-Procedure.
-The experiment consisted of two 1-hour sessions conducted on two different days: In one session the three effect delays varied between blocks (temporally predictable effects), whereas they varied within blocks in the other session (temporally unpredictable effects).
+Procedure The experiment consisted of two 1-hour sessions conducted on two different days: In one session, the three effect delays varied between blocks (temporally predictable effects), whereas they varied within blocks in the other session (temporally unpredictable effects).
 The order of sessions was counterbalanced across participants.

-We employed the so called classic clock procedure (Haggard et al., 2002) with the Libet Clock (Libet et al., 1983; Wundt, 1887) that involves the visual display of an analogue clock, that is, a hand revolving over a dial at a continuous pace.
-We used this clock as reference for the participants' time estimates (see Figure 1): Each trial started with the presentation of the clock on the screen and the clock hand immediately started to rotate at a random position.
-Participants were instructed to press one of the two keys at a freely chosen point in time, but to wait until the clock hand had revolved at least once, and not to press at a pre-planned point in time or clock position.
-Further, they were instructed to randomly choose which key to press, and to press each key roughly equally.
+We employed the so-called classic clock procedure (Haggard et al., 2002) with the Libet Clock (Libet et al., 1983; Wundt, 1887) that involves the visual display of an analogue clock, that is, a hand revolving over a dial at a continuous pace.
+We used this clock as a reference for the participants' time estimates (see Fig. 1): Each trial started with the presentation of the clock on the screen, and the clock hand immediately started to rotate at a random position.
+Participants were instructed to press one of the two keys at a freely chosen point in time, but to wait until the clock hand had revolved at least once, and not to press at a preplanned point in time or clock position.
+Further, they were instructed to randomly choose which key to press, and to press each key approximately equally.
 In the experimental conditions, the action was followed by the effect, a tone, with 200 ms, 250 ms, or 300 ms delay.
-In the baseline conditions, no tone followed after action execution (action baseline) or no action was required and one of the two tones was presented randomly 2560 ms to 5120 ms after the trial started (effect baseline).
-The clock disappeared in all conditions at a random time 2 s to 3 s after the tone (or after action execution in the action baseline condition).
-In the experimental and baseline condition for the action, participants were asked to estimate the position of the clock hand at tone onset (in minutes 1 - 60).
+In the baseline conditions, no tone followed after action execution (action baseline) or no action was required, and one of the two tones was presented randomly 2,560 ms to 5,120 ms after the trial started (effect baseline).
+The clock disappeared in all conditions at a random time, 2 s to 3 s after the tone (or after action execution in the action baseline condition).
+In the experimental and baseline condition for the action, participants were asked to estimate the position of the clock hand at the moment they pressed the key, whereas in the experimental and baseline condition for the effect, they were prompted to estimate the position of the clock hand at tone onset (in minutes 1-60).